Sign In / Sign Out

 In 2010, she earned the prestigious Gannett Chairman’s Award for her leadership role in the newsroom.
 She also is the recipient of several awards from the Arizona Press Club and the Oklahoma chapter of the Society of Professional Journalists.

-She is the former president, vice president and treasurer of the Arizona chapter of the Asian American Journalists Association and was founder and former chairwoman of the Republic’s Diversity Committee.
+She is the vice president of the Arizona chapter of the Asian American Journalists Association and has served as president and treasurer as well.
+She was founder and former chairwoman of the Republic’s Diversity Committee.
 She has twice participated in AAJA’s Executive Leadership Program and was a Western Knight fellow at the University of Southern California Annenberg’s Institute for Justice and Journalism.

-Leonard graduated Summa cum Laude with a Bachelor of Journalism degree from the University of Oklahoma.
+Leonard graduated with a master's degree in interdisciplinary studies from Arizona State University.
+She also graduated Summa cum Laude with a bachelor of journalism degree from the University of Oklahoma.
 She served as editor-in-chief of The Oklahoma Daily, which won a College Gold Crown Newspapers award from the Columbia Scholastic Press Association during her tenure.
 She started her career as an intern for the Tulsa World and Claremore Daily Progress before being named a Pulliam Fellow at The Arizona Republic.

 Leonard lives in Goodyear with her husband and two children.